Josh Malihabadi

-Josh Malihabadi (born Shabbir Hasan Khan; 5 December 1898 – 22 February 1982) popularly known as Shayar-e-Inqalab (poet of revolution) was Indian born Pakistani Urdu poet.
+Josh Malihabadi (born Shabbir Hasan Khan; 5 December 1898 – 22 February 1982) popularly known as Shayar-e-Inqalab (poet of revolution) was a Pakistani Urdu poet.

 Known for his liberal values and challenging the established order, he wrote over 100,000 couplets and more than 1,000 rubaiyat in his lifetime.
 Yaadon ki Barat, his autobiography, is noted for its frank and candid style.
 The first Prime Minister of India, Jawaharlal Nehru held him in high esteem and frequently attended the mushaira at Lala Kishan Lal Kalra's United Coffee House where Josh recited his poetry.

 Some of his works were translated to English like The Unity of Mankind elegies by Josh Malihabadi by Syed Akbar Pasha Tirmizi.

 Early life

 Josh was born to an Urdu-speaking Muslim family of Afridi Pashtun origin in Malihabad (13 miles from Lucknow), United Provinces, British India.
 He received early education in Arabic, Persian, Urdu and English at his home.
 He studied at St Peter's College, Agra and passed his Senior Cambridge examination in 1914.
 Subsequently, he studied Arabic and Persian and, in 1918, spent six months at Tagore's university at Shantiniketan.
 The death of his father, Bashir Ahmed Khan, in 1916, prevented him from undertaking a college education.

 His family had a long tradition of producing men of letters.
 His great-grandfather, Nawab Faqeer Muhammad Khan ‘Goya’; his grandfather, Nawab Muhammad Ahmad Khan; his paternal uncle, Ameer Ahmad Khan; and his father, Basheer Ahmad Khan, were all poets with numerous works, including poetry collections, translations, and essays.

 Another of his relative was the journalist, scholar and Abul Kalam Azad's confidant, Abdur Razzaq Malihabadi.